Top JavaScript Interview Questions and How to Answer Them Effectively

 4. What is Hoisting?

-Answer: Hoisting is JavaScript's behavior of moving variable and function declarations to the top of their scope before execution. var
+Answer: Hoisting is JavaScript's behavior of moving variable and function declarations to the top of their scope before execution. var declarations are hoisted with an undefined value, while let and const are hoisted but remain uninitialized.

 Examples: